FoldingAtHome/covid-moonshot/moonshot-submissions/README.md

 * `covid_submissions_with_warhead_info-docked.{sdf,pdb}` - same as above, but with docked poses and all tags (in SDF)
 * `attic/` - older files

-## Recent files
+## Older files
-* `covid_submissions_03_31_2020-docked.{csv,sdf,pdb}` - COVID Moonshot molecules as of 18:36 PST March 31, 2020 docked into user-specified design fragment structures, with only the best scores (over all fragment structures) preserved
+* `attic/covid_submissions_03_31_2020-docked.{csv,sdf,pdb}` - COVID Moonshot molecules as of 18:36 PST March 31, 2020 docked into user-specified design fragment structures, with only the best scores (over all fragment structures) preserved
   * `SMILES`: SMILES for compound
   * `TITLE`: the compound ID (CID)
   * `Hybrid2`: docking score (lower is better)
   * `fragments`: fragment ID for corresponding fragment X-ray structure for best docked pose; corresponding structures are in `../receptors/Mpro-{fragment}-protein.pdb`
-* `covid_submissions_03_31_2020.csv` - COVID Moonshot molecules as of 18:36 PST March 31, 2020
+* `attic/covid_submissions_03_31_2020.csv` - COVID Moonshot molecules as of 18:36 PST March 31, 2020
 * `attic/` - older files